shipsaas/shipsaas-logger/README.md

 ### Set up `config/logging.php`

-Add a new channel called `shipsaas-logger`
+Add a new channel called `shipsaas-logger` and change the configuration based on your needs

 ```php
 'shipsaas-logger' => [